cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Hybrid KEM Schemes {#schemes}

-In this section, we define three schemes for building for hybrid KEMs:
+In this section, we define three generic schemes for building for hybrid
+KEMs:

-* HashEverything - A generic construction that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs
+* `GHP` - A generic construction that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs
-* PreHashedKeys - A performance optimization of HashEverything for the case where encapsulation keys are large and frequently reused
+* `PRE` - A performance optimization of `GHP` for the case where encapsulation keys are large and frequently reused
-* HashTraditionalOnly - An optimized generic construction for the case where the traditional component is a nominal group and the PQ component has strong binding properties
+* `QSF` - An optimized generic construction for the case where the traditional component is a nominal group and the PQ component has strong binding properties

 In this section, we define several generic constructions for hybrid KEMs.
 These constructions share a common overall structure, differing mainly in how they compute the final shared secret and the security requirements of their components.

-## HashEverything
+## `GHP` {#ghp}

-The HashEverything hybrid KEM (`KEM_H` below) depends on the following constituent components:
+The `GHP` hybrid KEM (`GHP` below) depends on the following constituent
+components:

 * `KEM_T`: A traditional KEM
 * `KEM_PQ`: A post-quantum KEM
 * `XOF`: An XOF producing byte strings of length `KEM_T.Nseed + KEM_PQ.Nseed`
   (`XOF.Nout == KEM_T.Nseed + KEM_PQ.Nseed`)
-* `KDF`: A KDF producing byte strings of length `KEM_H.Nss` (`KDF.Nout == KEM_H.Nss`)
+* `KDF`: A KDF producing byte strings of length `GHP.Nss` (`KDF.Nout == GHP.Nss`)
 * `Label` - A byte string used to label the specific combination of the above constituents being used.